Gottox/sqsh-tools/README.md

 # libsqsh
 [![CI](https://github.com/Gottox/libsqsh/actions/workflows/ci.yaml/badge.svg)](https://github.com/Gottox/libsqsh/actions/workflows/ci.yaml)

-squashfs is an open and free compressed read-only file system.
+*squashfs* is an open and free compressed read-only file system.
 It is used in embedded devices, live CDs, or in packaging.
 It was originally implemented in the kernel, but there are several userspace implementations.

 *libsqsh* is a pure 2 clause BSD licensed implementation of the squashfs file system.
-It covers the complete squashfs feature set and is designed to be fast and memory efficient. fast and memory efficient.
+It covers the complete squashfs feature set and is designed to be fast and memory efficient.

 It is written in modern C11 and can be used with C++ and C code. *libsqsh* supports a high-level API that focuses on ease of use, and a low-level API that